-FCA GI Pricing Practices Directive
+FCA GI Pricing Practices Regulations

-In September 2020 the FCA released its General Insurance Pricing Practices Final Report which included proposals aimed at tackling the industry pricing approach which it determined does not work well for some customers.
+In September 2020 the FCA released its General Insurance Pricing Practices Final Report, with final rules published in May 2021 (PS21/5), which included proposals aimed at tackling the industry pricing approach which it determined does not work well for some customers.
 The key proposals were that firms should offer renewal prices no higher than the equivalent new business price and a focus on ensuring fair value for consumers.
-The Company participated in the consultation period which ended on 25 January 2021 and is supportive of the FCA aims.
-Implementation of the FCA Pricing Practices Directive is effective from 1 January 2022.
+The Company made the required changes to comply with the FCA's Pricing Practice Rules, which were effective from 1 January 2022.